Frequently Asked Questions About Beartooth Christian Drug and Alcohol Rehab

-Will my son get to ride a horse everyday?
+Will my son get to ride a horse every day?

 Will my son get to pick and choose which activities or “jobs” he will take part in while at the ranch?

 Not until he has completed the first 120 days of the program and has learned to do the work assigned to him with a positive attitude.
-When the young man has demonstrated that he is responsible and trustworthy in completing the task given to him, he may get to choose which work project that is presently happening on the ranch that he would prefer to work on.
+When the young man has demonstrated that he is responsible and trustworthy in completing the task given to him, he may get to choose which work project presently happening on the ranch that he would prefer to work on.

-Please note: The programs and therapy listed on our website are aspects of our daily life on a working cattle ranch, and are integrated within our main Beartooth Men’s Rehab program.
+Please note: The programs and therapy listed on our website are aspects of our daily life on a working cattle ranch and are integrated within our main Beartooth Men’s Rehab program.
 Students participate in the daily ranch activities that are an organic part of real ranch life and work.
 Students do not get to pick and choose what activities they want to do each day.
 This teaches a young man to go beyond himself, become part of something bigger than himself, and learn to do what is required and needed, not what he finds pleasing to himself.
-Also note that not every activity listed is offered every day, and many are available only when the season or weather permits.
+Also note that not every activity listed is offered daily, and many are available only when the season or weather permits.

 If you want your son to appreciate and not take for granted what has been provided for him by you, then our Ranch is the place to help him grow in appreciation and thanksgiving for all that he has received in his life.
 Young men that engage in our program leave here with a deeper respect for authority, self-discipline, and a new work ethic that will help them be successful in holding down a job or going to college.